modin-project/modin/docs/flow/modin/core/dataframe/algebra.rst

 Imagine you have a complex aggregation that can be implemented into a single query but doesn't have any implementation in pandas API.
-If you know how to implement this aggregation efficiently in a distributed frame, you may want to use one of the above described patterns (e.g. ``TreeReduce``).
+If you know how to implement this aggregation efficiently in a distributed frame, you may want to use one of the above described patterns (e.g. ``MapReduce``).

 Let's implement a function that counts non-NA values for each column or row (``pandas.DataFrame.count``).
 First, we need to determine the function type.
-TreeReduce approach would be great: in a map phase, we'll count non-NA cells in each partition in parallel and then just sum its results in the reduce phase.
+MapReduce approach would be great: in a map phase, we'll count non-NA cells in each partition in parallel and then just sum its results in the reduce phase.

-To define the TreeReduce function that does `count` + `sum` we just need to register the appropriate functions and then assign the result to the picked `QueryCompiler` (`PandasQueryCompiler` in our case):
+To define the MapReduce function that does `count` + `sum` we just need to register the appropriate functions and then assign the result to the picked `QueryCompiler` (`PandasQueryCompiler` in our case):

 .. code-block:: python

     from modin.core.storage_formats import PandasQueryCompiler
-    from modin.core.dataframe.algebra import TreeReduce
+    from modin.core.dataframe.algebra import MapReduce

-    PandasQueryCompiler.custom_count = TreeReduce.register(pandas.DataFrame.count, pandas.DataFrame.sum)
+    PandasQueryCompiler.custom_count = MapReduce.register(pandas.DataFrame.count, pandas.DataFrame.sum)

 Then, we want to handle it from the DataFrame, so we need to create a way to do that: